 [Section 36E inserted by No. 42 of 2002 s.
 15.]

 36F.
-Declaration of ESL category areas
+ESL category areas, declaration of etc.

 (1) For the purposes of subsection (2), the regulations may prescribe different emergency services categories for different kinds of services that are provided under the emergency services Acts.